Potentiality-Based Smoothed Randomized Stochastic Gradient Schemes for Solving Nonconvex Nonsmooth Games under Uncertainty: Numerical Experiments

-In this subsection, we consider a stochastic $N$-player two-stage hierarchical game inspired by \cite{cui-shanbhag-staudigl-2025}, but suitably modified to account for uncertainty in the lower-level problem.
-Suppose that the $i$th leader's problem is defined as
+In this subsection, we consider a special class of stochastic $N$-player two-stage hierarchical game inspired by \cite{cui-shanbhag-staudigl-2025}, but slightly modified to account for uncertainty in the lower-level problem.
+Suppose that the $i$th leader's problem is given by